Install a local-first AI agent and connect it to a private OpenAI-compatible model endpoint

 Quickstart vs Manual: Choose Quickstart.

-Filtering models by provider: Select All Providers.
-On the next prompt for the default model, choose Keep Current.
+Filtering models by provider: If prompted, select All Providers.
+On the next prompt for the default model, choose Keep Current unless you already selected a provider.

-Communication channel: You can connect a channel (e.g., messaging) to use the bot when away from the machine, or select Skip for Now and configure it later.
+Communication channel: You can connect a channel (for example messaging) to use the bot when away from the machine, or select Skip for Now and configure it later.

 Skills: We recommend selecting No for now.
 You can add skills later from the web UI or Clawhub after you’ve tested the basics.

-Homebrew: If you are prompted to install Homebrew, select No—Homebrew is for macOS only and is not needed on Linux.
+Homebrew: If you are prompted to install Homebrew, select No—Homebrew is for macOS only and is not needed on Linux or Windows for this playbook.

 Hooks: We recommend selecting all three for a better experience.
 Note that this may log data locally; enable only if you’re comfortable with that.